Turkish war crimes: Turkish invasion of Armenia

+In a secret telegram to General Kâzım Karabekir (who would launch an invasion of Armenia in 1920), Foreign Minister Ahmet Muhtar Mollaoğlu stated that "the most important thing is to eliminate Armenia physically and politically".
+Rıza Nur, one of the Turkish delegates at Lausanne, wrote that "disposing of people of different races, languages and religions in our country is the most … vital issue".
+Avedian holds that the existence of the Armenian Republic was considered the "greatest threat" for the continuation of Turkish state, and that for this reason, they "fulfilled the genocidal policy of its CUP predecessor".
+After the Christian population was destroyed, the focus shifted to the Kurdish population.

+The Turkish invasion and occupation of Armenia had drastic humanitarian consequences: between 60,000–198,000 Armenian civilians were killed and around 12,000–18,000 were taken prisoner to be used as forced labour.
+Women and children were subjected to sexual violence, and widespread looting of food and farming equipment led to widespread famine, and left 500,000 Armenians in extreme poverty.

 Massacre of Armenians at Marash

 During the 1920 Battle of Marash, thousands of repatriated Armenians were massacred by Turkish militias; a surgeon at a nearby hospital reported that around 3,000 Armenians at the Church of Saint Stephen had been killed by Turkish, Kurdish and Cherkess villagers.
 Some Armenians tried to hide in church buildings and schools, but eventually, all churches, and entire Armenian districts in Marash, were burnt to the ground.
 Early reports put the number of Armenian dead at no less than 16,000, although this was later revised down to 5,000–12,000, which were considered far more likely figures.

 Samsun deportations

 The Turkish National Movement continued the genocidal, Ottoman-era policies towards Greeks during the war of independence.
 During the late spring of 1921, armed militias led by Topal Osman looted and burned Greek settlements around Samsun and massacred the civilian Greek population.
 Those who were not already killed were deported, being sent on death marches into the Anatolian interior.
 On 16 June 1921, the Turkish nationalist government of Ankara authorized the deportation of all Greek males between ages 16 and 50 who remained in Samsun, and mass arrests of local Greeks began the same day; however, in practice, all Greeks in the area (including women, children and elderly men) became targets of deportations and death marches.

 Roughly 21,000 people were deported from Samsun, and by September 1922, the city had almost no Greeks left.